theo-armour/theo-armour.github.io/snippets/projects/articles-to-write-video.md

 # Videos

+* Rededication of life from family to friends
+	* friends - what makes
->Cleaning with water
+* Cleaning with water
->Cleaning with cloth
+* Cleaning with cloth
->Microwave article
+* Microwave article
->Aesthetics: purpose of life
+* Aesthetics: purpose of life
->"We need to get rid of gun-free zones."
+* "We need to get rid of gun-free zones."
->What is local shopping?
+* What is local shopping?
->Microwave
->Ray article
+* Ray food article
->hernias
+* hernias
-> What is an academic article?
+* What is an academic article?
 What do I believe?
-> friends - what makes